Manoranjan Bhattacharya (revolutionary): Activism

-Following the arrest of revolutionary leader Purna Chandra Das in 1930, Manoranjan Bhattacharya assumed leadership of the Madaripur revolutionary group.
+After the 1930 arrest of revolutionary leader Purna Chandra Das, Bhattacharya assumed leadership of the Madaripur group.

 Post office dacoity and arrest

-Following the arrest of revolutionary leader Purna Das in 1930, Manoranjan Bhattacharya assumed leadership of the Madaripur revolutionary group.
-Under his direction, the group continued organizing swadeshi dacoities to raise funds for anti-colonial activities.
-On 14 March 1932, during an attempted mailbag robbery at the Charmugria Post Office in Madaripur, a confrontation occurred.
-In the ensuing scuffle with the post office chowkidar, Bhattacharya fired his revolver, resulting in the death of two individuals.
+After the 1930 arrest of Purna Das, Bhattacharya took over leadership of the Madaripur revolutionary group, which continued organizing protests and revolts to fund anti-colonial activities.
+On 14 March 1932, during an attempted mailbag robbery at the Charmugria Post Office in Madaripur, Bhattacharya scuffled with the post office manager and fired his revolver, killing two people.